aleshaleksey/fansys23/04-combat.md

 - Mounting is a "main action".
 A quick mount can be attempted as a "secondary action" but this increases the risk of failure.
 - Dismounting is a "secondary action".
-- A mount can be commanded to attack with a "communicate action", although an untrained mount is unlikely to obey.
+- A mount can be commanded to attack with a "communicate action" (threshold=12), although an untrained mount is unlikely to obey (threshold).
 - A mount not trained in combat will likely bolt or freeze ("ride", threshold = 24).
 - A rider with the "charge" ability may make a single attack as a secondary action even if the mount "runs" or "sprints".
 - When an attack of opportunity is triggered it may be made against the mount or the rider.
 - When the mount falls, the rider makes a "ride" or "acrobatics" roll (threshold=16) as a reaction to fall the first 10ft safely and land on their feet.
 Otherwise they suffer the usual falling rules.

 ___
 ## Basic combat manoeuvres and tactical movement.